-When Nazism arose in his native Germany—where he was the scion of distinguished Prussian lineage dating back to the Crusades—he risked his life, and eventually suffered exile, when he spoke out against the Third Reich’s policy of anti-Semitism.
+When Nazism arose in his native Germany—where he was the scion of a distinguished Prussian lineage dating back to the Crusades—he risked his life, and eventually suffered exile, when he spoke out against the Third Reich’s policy of anti-Semitism.

 But it was his service during World War I, as a medic in the German military, that most shaped the soul of Armin T. Wegner.
 Stationed in the Ottoman Empire, Wegner was a first-hand witness to the atrocities of the Armenian Genocide.
 In Syria and Mesopotamia, he watched in horror as Armenians were marched to their deaths.

 But he did more than merely watch.
 Wegner took photographs of the escalating tragedy, creating an archive of images that, to this day, remains the indispensable library of images testifying to the Genocide.

 Wegner paid a personal price for his actions.
 In contravention of orders from his military superiors, he began to amass data on the massacres: documents, notes, letters, and hundreds of photos at dreaded locales like the Armenian death camp at Der Zor.
 Wegner was arrested by his own countrymen—who were bowing to the demand of the Ottoman government—and returned to Germany, where many of his photographs were confiscated and destroyed.
 But many more survived, smuggled to safety as negatives concealed in Wegner’s belt.